A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Barrier Reformulation of Bilevel Problems

 \begin{theorem}[Lemma 1 in \cite{tsaknakis2023implicit}] Suppose that Assumption \ref{assumption:general1}(\ref{assumption:general1(1)}), \ref{assumption:general1}(\ref{assumption:general1(2)}), and Assumption \ref{assumption:nonlinear} hold.
 If $f$ is Lipschitz continuous with coefficient $L_f$, then the following holds:

 \end{theorem}

-Under Assumption \ref{assumption:linear}, i.e.\ the linear setting, we aim to establish an asymptotic error bound between the hyperfunction values as a function of $t$.
-The reason that we do not attempt to show uniform bounds is that in the case where the lower-level problem is a linear program, the hyperfunction of the original problem may be discontinuous, and even for the continuous points, the bound may not be uniform.
+Under Assumption \ref{assumption:linear}, i.e.\ the linear setting, we aim to establish the error bound between the hyperfunction values as a function of $t$ when $y^\ast(x)$ is unique.
+The reason that we do not attempt to show global uniform bounds is that in the case where the lower-level problem is a linear program, the hyperfunction of the original problem may be discontinuous, and even for the continuous points, the bound may not be uniform.
 Below we provide an example.

 \begin{example} Consider a BLO with $f(x,y)=y_1$ with $x\in\RR$, $y=(y_1,y_2)^\top\in\RR^2$.
 Further, the lower-level problem takes the following form:

 It is easy to see that the lower-level problem has the following solutions: